dredremontes/dredremontes.github.io/_pages/about.md

   - /about.html
 ---

 Just a mild-mannered Peruvian studying mechanobiology
 ======
 I study the interplay between mechanics and the body across spatiotemporal scales.
 I use multiscale modeling to represent coupled physiological systems to move towards a holistic understanding of mechanobiology.
+Specifically, I use the finite element method and molecular dynamics to investigate the nanomechanics of adhesion molecules and how they couple to whole-cell mechanics.